nblackburn87/Blog-Demo/README.md

 ##Rake Tasks

 ######`blog:auto_post`

 Run this task to make an automatic post to every user's index of their posts.
 It will appear with a timestamp and a "Hello World" message.
 In the future, this may be updated with a cron function to post at a set interval.

 ##Improvements

 	* Continue UI work.
-For now it's just a very basic bootstrap implimentation so that you can look at it for more than a minute.
+For now it's just a very basic bootstrap implimentation.
 	* Add username functionality to Devise
 	* Allow users to maintain a profile and edit it